Malmö – Mother and Arne

 The boat landed in Nyhavn, the ‘new harbor’, which was anything but new, and it was just a short walk from there to Kongens Nytorv where Det Kongelige Teater is located.
 People walked in those days.
 Thus began our historic visit to Copenhagen and Det Kongelige Teater, at a time when the hardship of the war years was not yet quite forgotten.

 The performance was of course just what you wanted from Tartuffe, a perfectly enacted spoof on hypocrisy, lust and greed.
 It is serious comedy at its sarcastic best and lots of laughs from a delighted audience made for an unforgettable theater evening at one of the best theaters in Europe.
 I can still remember a very funny scene where Tartuffe – Poul Reumert – is nearly caught in his devious attempts to lustfully seduce Elmire, Orgon’s wife – Bodil Ipsen – the lady of the house.
-Just as Elmire’s husband, the rich man Orgon, enters the room, Tartuffe cowardly hides under the table.
+Just as Elmire’s husband, the rich man Orgon, who is entirely taken in by the ‘holiness’ of Tartuffe, enters the room, Tartuffe cowardly hides under the table.
 Danes are, generally speaking, far less serious than Swedes and they seem to always be ready for a good laugh.
 And laugh they did.

 Fortunately I had read the play before the event, since the Danish language is not very easy to understand for Swedes, particularly not from the stage.

-Copenhagen seemed to have recovered surprisingly fast from the hard years during the war and the Nazi occupation.
+This was not our first visit after the war to Copenhagen, which seemed to have recovered surprisingly fast from the hard years during the Nazi occupation.
 At least that’s the way it seemed.
 At Kongens Nytorv (The King’s New Plaza) where the Royal theater is located, there is also the elegant Hotel d’Angleterre, a huge white edifice that the German military, the SS and the Wehrmarcht, took over for their headquarters during the occupation.
 It was quickly restored to its original usage after the liberation in May 1945.

 But we young people didn’t take the boat to Copenhagen for the food or for the very special Aalborg aquavit, called snaps in all the Scandinavian languages (Schnapps in German).
 We went to Copenhagen to breathe the air of the jovial big city.
 The Danes have a quality that there is no other word for in any language I know than the German word gemütlich, even if jovial gets rather close to the idea of Gemütlichkeit.
 One thing that does irritate the Danes though is when Stockholm people with their quite different accent from us people from Skåne in vain try to make themselves understood or to understand.
 Malmö is located in the southernmost province of Sweden and we don’t have any real difficulty understanding Danish, at least as spoken in Copenhagen.